CameronMillerSMU/DBProject/README.md

 Things to fix later:
 * System creating objective code for LearningObjective table
 * SemesterID autoincrement fix
+* add entry data to the return messages

 This is in no way, shape or form safe against SQL injections